On the legality of IAB consent banners

 You can delve deeper into the subject by reading these papers:

-And looking this presentation by Robin Berjon, "Consent of the Governed".
+And by watching this presentation by Robin Berjon, "Consent of the Governed".

-Towards an internet without imposed surveillance, and without consent banner
+Towards an internet without imposed surveillance, and without consent banners

 It is up to the European data protection authorities to rely on this important decision of the APD to properly sanction the various stakeholders (CMP, publishers, advertising partners) and prohibit the massive leak of personal data via the RTB.
 A ban on targeted advertising would be appreciated, and not just for minors, as the DSA proposes.
 At a minimum, the CNIL could rule more clearly on targeted advertising based on legitimate interest.

-Also, these consent banners should not exist, the user should be able to accept or refuse tracking from the advertising industry directly via their browser settings (opt-in), based on the model of what Apple already offers via its ATT system.
-And as such, initiatives like the Global Privacy Control (GPC) or the Advanced Data Protection Control (ADPC) deserve to be developed and supported by law.
+What's more, these consent banners should not exist: the user should be able to accept or refuse tracking by the advertising industry directly through their browser settings (opt-in), on the model of what Apple already offers via its ATT system.
+To that end, initiatives like the Global Privacy Control (GPC) or the Advanced Data Protection Control (ADPC) deserve to be developed and backed by law.